 Hospitals received their first HEALTHII directed payment in December 2020 and will continue receiving directed payments on a quarterly basis.
-Annually, HEALTHII payments represent a net increase of over \$1.2 billion.
+Annually, HEALTHII payments represent a net increase of over \$1.4 billion.
 To ensure adequate HCIF is available to provide the full State Match required to fund the physician and dental rate increases as required by Laws 2020, Chapter 46 and the HEALTHII directed payments, AHCCCS intends to amend the rates located in this rule.

-6. A reference to any study relevant to the rule that the agency reviewed and proposes either to rely on or not to rely on in its evaluation of or justification for the rule, where the public may obtain or review each study, all data underlying each study, and any analysis of each study and other supporting material: No studies were conducted relevant to the rule.
+7. A reference to any study relevant to the rule that the agency reviewed and either relied on or did not rely on in its evaluation of or justification for the rule, where the public may obtain or review each study, all data underlying each study, and any analysis of each study and other supporting material:

+No studies were conducted relevant to the rule.

-7. A showing of good cause why the rulemaking is necessary to promote a statewide interest if the rulemaking will diminish a previous grant of authority of a political subdivision of this state:
+- 8. A showing of good cause why the rulemaking is necessary to promote a statewide interest if the rulemaking will diminish a previous grant of authority of a political subdivision of this state: Not applicable because the rulemaking will not diminish a previous grant of authority to a political subdivision. - 9.
+A preliminary summary of the economic, small business, and consumer impact:

-Not applicable.

-8. The preliminary summary of the economic, small business, and consumer impact: